Meaning

 Meaning lives in the second question.

-The step people skip
+The step people often skip

 Many people assume coordination works like this: